mattqg/ProjectSite/_projects/(04) procedurally generated landscape.md

 During my Artlab fellowship in 2019, I began to explore emulating nature through code.
 I began by looking at landscape portraits and exploring algorithms which attempted to describe them, such as the boids algorithm for simulating flocking birds.

 I decided to start by recreating a simple landscape and found an abstract mountain scene shown in the image below.
-To use this image on my site, it would cost $3, and to get full rights to this image it would cost almost $100.
+To use this image on my site without a watermark, it would cost $3, and to get full rights to this image it would cost almost $100.

 ![image](https://i.pinimg.com/736x/81/f8/07/81f807b4eb84cd2f156fb8e3a82ebae6.jpg "Building Image")

-These prices seemed more than necessary, and I realized that I could recreate the scene using code.
+These prices seemed exorbitant, and I realized that I could recreate the scene using code.
 I decided to utilize p5.js, a library for javascript built from processing.
 I split the code up into three tasks:

 <p style="font-size:20px; padding: 1em 0 0em 0em;"> 1.
 Drawing Mountain Ranges</p>